Custom eLearning Solutions

 Example:

-A collaborative workshop brings together reporters, video and audio producers, graphic designers and social media editors to plan a major story.
+Tighten cross-functional handoffs so audience growth, publishing speed, and brand consistency do not depend on workarounds.
 By the end of the session, the group produces a shared outline, multiple headline options, a short video segment and tailored social media plans for different platforms.

 Games & Gamified Experiences